 Best photo op: The ancient villages dotting the flank of the volcano, where hardy Italians have lived in the mountain's shadow since historical times.

-If you go: Why not gorge on pasta before setting out to climb the mountain?
+?
 You're in Italy after all, and you'll need your strength for the ascent.

 8. Arenal, Costa Rica